spenceralbrecht/views-to-downloads/README.md

 3. **Webhook Event Logging**:
    - Add detailed logging in your webhook handler to see what events are being received
    - Check for any errors in processing specific event types

+## Local Development

+1. Update your environment variables (e.g., AIRTABLE_API_KEY, AIRTABLE_BASE_ID) as required.
+2. Run `npm install` (or `yarn install`) to install dependencies.
+3. Run the development server with `npm run dev`.

+### Developer Notes

+#### Stripe Email Handling
+- The application automatically appends the logged-in user's email to all Stripe payment links
+- This is implemented in `config/stripe.ts` with the `appendEmailToLink` function
+- When modifying code that uses Stripe payment links, ensure you pass the user's email to `getStripeConfig(email)`
+- Key components that use this feature:
+  - `PricingModal.tsx`
+  - `upgrade-modal.tsx`
+  - `ContentLimitGuard.tsx`
+  - `dashboard/Sidebar.tsx`
+  - `app/dashboard/page.tsx`

+#### Authentication Flow and Stripe Integration
+- The application uses Supabase Auth for authentication with Google OAuth
+- User authentication state can be accessed in two ways:
+  1. Server-side: Using `createServerComponentClient` from `@supabase/auth-helpers-nextjs`
+  2. Client-side: Using `createClientComponentClient` from `@supabase/auth-helpers-nextjs` or `useUser` from `@supabase/auth-helpers-react`
+- When working with Stripe payment links:
+  - For most reliable access to user email, use `supabase.auth.getSession()` directly
+  - The `PricingModal` component uses this approach to ensure the email is available when needed
+  - Example implementation:
+    ```typescript
+    const supabase = createClientComponentClient();
+    const { data: { session } } = await supabase.auth.getSession();
+    const userEmail = session?.user?.email;
+    const link = getStripeConfig(userEmail).checkoutLinks.starter;
+    ```
+- Debugging tips:
+  - If email parameters aren't being appended to Stripe links, check browser console logs
+  - Verify that `appendEmailToLink` function is receiving a valid email
+  - Ensure the user is properly authenticated before accessing payment links